sachawoody/AutoRoller69/readme.md

-# Mudae-OP
+# AutoRoller69

-Mudae-OP is a Discord bot built using Node.js
+AutoRoller69 is a Discord bot built using Node.js

 ## Features
 - Handles Discord interactions.